mac999/check_lidar_scan_quality/README.md

 </p>

 # functions
-Introducing an open source that checks the quality of PCD (Point Cloud Data), 3D scan data.
+Introducing an open source that checks the quality of PCD (Point Cloud Data), 3D scan data from LiDAR, Drone-based photogrammetry.
 It is linked to AutoCAD, and if there is a grid in the drawing, the intersection point is automatically calculated, compared to the given point cloud height at that point, and analyzed.
 Errors are output to drawings, Excel, and reports according to a predefined color scheme.
 Options can be modified with config.json.
 Currently, I only developed the planarity check, and plan to update it periodically in the future.
 It provides various options so you can modify it and use it.</br></br>

 1. deviation between 3D scan data (point cloud data) and the grid of autocad drawing.
 At each intersection of the grid drawn in AutoCAD, the height value of the input point group is checked, and the deviation is calculated, analyzed, and visualized.